 How did you first begin writing?
 It could have been genetics: my great uncle on my mom's side was a writer who worked for The Kansas City Star newspaper.
 Or, it could have been my environment: growing up as an only child, reading and writing were my first form of entertainment--my parents planted the first seeds when they used to sit next to me on the couch and read to me which was a comforting time since they separated when I was two years old; stories were my escape.
 Like most things in life, I'm sure it was a combination of both nature and nurture!
 Rarely has there been a day in my life that I haven't written something!!!

 Will you stay in the Christian genre?
 If God tells me again that He wants me to write another inspirational book then I will!
 Writing is the only time in my life when I don't have to think.
 If I start feeling that I can only write about certain subjects, then my writing voice will be silenced.
 As of now, I've never experienced writer's block, but with pressure that could happen.
-In psychology, I'm a #4 enneagram which is the "creative lover--so what I can guarantee is that all of my books will have the element of love.
-Even in The 20th Christmas, which is not of the romance genre, we have Alan and Arianna's love story.
+Ever since I was twelve and read my first romance novel with my grandma, I've wanted to write a love story so that's what's coming next--although we have a little one here with Alan and Arianna.
 It's so common for couples to overlook the importance of romance after they've been married for a decade; Arianna and Alan remind us to make it a priority in our marriages.
 (Or is it Officer Sparks who does that?!) :-) My husband was my only beta reader for this manuscript and asked why we'd never made thinking of you baskets like Alan and Arianna--I said that was a good point, haha, we should!
 Authors often learn from their characters as much as readers.

 What was it like having your husband as a beta reader?
-I'll be using him each time!
 He tells me like it is and knows me better than anyone else so his feedback helped a lot with this book!
-The funniest moment was during another one of my manuscripts, I'd written that the main character was going through a divorce and her ex husband gave her a gun so that she'd be protected while living alone.
+The funniest moment was during my next manuscript, I'd written that the main character was going through a divorce and her ex husband gave her a gun so that she'd be protected while living alone.
 My husband was like, “Um I think that a gun is the last thing someone is going to give their spouse when they're going through a divorce.
 That would be a very baddddd decision.”
 I burst out laughing because it was so obviously true.
-All of my books are on the serious side, but my husband always makes me laugh.
+I quickly changed that. :) All of my books are on the serious side, but my husband always makes me laugh.

 What advice do you have for aspiring authors?
 Join a writers group!
-I'll never forget being twenty-five years old and emailing Best Selling Romance Novelist Pam Crooks, who lives in Omaha where I resided for eight years.
+I'll never forget being twenty-five years old and emailing a Best Selling Romance Novelist who lives in Omaha where I resided for eight years.
 She gave me the warmest invitation to join her chapter of The Romance Writers of America.
-After attending several meetings, she slipped me a note which said that I was talented and she was certain I would be a published author someday.
+After attending several meetings, she slipped me a note which said I was talented and she was certain I would be a published author someday.
 That meant the world to me; I still have the note.
 Without the writers group, I never would have submitted my first manuscript to a publisher in 2006 when I was twenty-six years old.
-Even though I quit the group and moved back to Iowa where I was born and raised, I re-joined the RWA in October 2013. . .and now the next book that I'm writing is a love story, titled Caged Dove! :-)
+Even though I had to quit the group when I moved back to Iowa where I was born and raised, I re-joined the RWA in October 2013!